alexfist/model_benchmarks/README.md

 ### 2. Running a Model

-Each model folder contains a `run_benchmark.py` script that loops through all TDC ADMET tasks automatically.
+Each model folder contains a `run_benchmark.py` script that trains and evaluates the model through all 22 ADMET tasks individually.
+Note: for the ZairaChem model, regression tasks are left out and only classification tasks are included.

 ```bash
 cd model_assets/<model_name>/code
 python run_benchmark.py
 ```

 Results are saved to `../logs/` and `../artifacts/`.
+These include some basic toying with the hyperparameters

 ### 3. Generating Summary Reports